Azure/caf-terraform-landingzones-accelerator/enterprise_scale/construction_sets/aks/online/aks_secure_baseline/01-terraform.md

 ## Deployment

-If you are just playing with this repo and perform operations manually from your workstation then follow the instructions below.
+If you are just experimenting with this repository and perform operations locally from your workstation then follow the instructions below.
 In order to automate the process you may use a [GitHub Actions or Azure DevOps IaC pipeline](iac-pipeline.md).

 ```bash
 # Script to execute from bash shell